sawyer-smith/tdna-insertion/README.md

 # Acknowledgements

-Thank you to Dr. Azin Agah who advised met through this project!
+Thank you to Dr. Azin Agah who advised me through this project!

 All sequences used in this project were taken GenBank and were generated as a result of the following studies: